madhuksridhar/madhuksridhar.github.io/_pages/cv.md

     * Graded lab reports

 * Project Assistant at Indian Institute of Technology, Bangalore (2012 - 2013)
-  Evaluated the capabilities of OpenFOAM applied to
+  * Evaluated the capabilities of OpenFOAM applied to
     * External aerodynamics (High-Lift configurations)
     * Multiphase flows (sloshing)
         * Combustion (SANDIA model flames)
-* Student Intern at MAN TURBO AG, Zurich Switzerland (Mar 2009 - Sep 2009)
+* Student Intern at MAN TURBO AG, Zurich, Switzerland (Mar 2009 - Sep 2009)
     * Developed a toolbox based on OpenFOAM for the optimization of stator blades.
     * Automated simulation chain from mesh generation to post processing using Python.
     * Integrated simulation chain to an optimizer